richardhsuuuu/reverse_proxy/README.md

 - The system is quite robust.
 Key decisions include:
   1. Implementing a Cache (LRU) to efficiently utilizing hosts.
   2. Enabling auto-discovery of hosts and automated fail-over to different hosts, only failing requests when the retry count exceeds the internal limit.
+This is what i'm prob most proud of, as this is a key differentiator of reverse proxies.
 - I focused on implementing as many features and testing it live instead of writing unit-tests, i would add unit-tests if we need to bring this online of course.
+- Limitation include:
+  1. No unit-tests (i tested everything locally on all features, just didnt' get to writing tests)
+  2. No sticky session feature implemented yet
+  3. Only support Round-robin, but obviously can support other types of algos like weighted round-robin, Dynamic Load Balancing upon CPU/Mem, Least connection, etc.

 ### How would you scale this?